 Does Chainstay Length Change with Frame Size?

 Usually not.
 The majority of bicycle frame manufacturers keep chainstay lengths the same.
 However, some brands are starting to realize the performance benefits of different chainstay lengths.
 So, it’s starting to become much more common to find various chainstay lengths depending on the frame size, or some brands offer inserts that allow chainstay lengths to be adjusted.
 Historically, bicycle frame manufacturers kept the chainstay length the same size as it helped to keep manufacturing costs down.

 What is Chainstay Length?

-Chainstay length is the distance from the center of the rear axle of the bike to the center of the bottom bracket.
+Chainstay length is the distance from the centre of the rear axle of the bike to the centre of the bottom bracket.

 What Is The Average Mountain Bike Chainstay Length?